Vizzuality/vizzuality/content/projects/global-forest-watch.md

             modules:
                 -
                     image: GFW-block-a1.jpg
                     description: "Tell your own story.
-With understandable data and a range of options to publish insight, anyone can create knowledge."
+With understandable data and a range of options to publish your insight, anyone can create new knowledge."
                 -
                     image: gfw_usersblock.jpg
                     description: "People powered.
 Working with WRI, our team conducts ongoing research into who uses the tool, and how, so we can continually improve the experience."